 Key ICD-10-CM Diagnosis Codes

-NCD 358 does not list specific ICD-10-CM codes.
-The underlying condition covered is lumbar spinal stenosis (LSS).
-Work with your coding team and MAC to identify the appropriate M-series diagnosis codes for LSS that align with your clinical documentation.
+NCD 358 does not list specific ICD-10-CM diagnosis codes.
+The policy references lumbar spinal stenosis (LSS) as the covered diagnosis condition.
+Work with your coding team and MAC to confirm the appropriate ICD-10-CM codes — such as codes within the M48.0x spinal stenosis category — for PILD claims under this NCD.

 Get the Full Picture